EmuDeck/emudeck.github.io/docs/emulators/steamos/mgba.md

 #### How to Configure the Tilt Sensor for the Steam Deck

-mGBA does not support the Steam Deck tilt sensor at this time.
+mGBA does not support using the Steam Deck's accelerometer for the tilt sensor at this time.
 Instead, you may either use a patch to remove the requirement for the tilt sensor or use an external controller.

 ***